-To actively avoid problems rising between learners:
+To actively avoid policy violations and issues between learners…

 - DO NOT allow learners to remain on camera or become a meeting host while you are not on camera.